The Right Way to Implement Component-Based Design Systems

-Here’s what the Storybook markup might look like for the Button component stories (built in React and passing props to Button to set its internal state):
+Here’s what the Storybook markup might look like for Button‘s stories (built in React and passing props to Button to set its internal state):

 Pretty simple, right?
-Besides stories for each component state, it’s sometimes useful to have a story showing the component in common context patterns.
+Besides stories for each component state, it’s sometimes useful to have a story showing the component in common contexts.
 For example, if you commonly nest buttons inside a card component, you may want to show this pattern as a story of its own.

-Once you’ve made some headway in building out the design system, give designers access to test components and provide feedback.
-Design tools are becoming more dynamic, but there’s nothing like interacting with components in the browser rather than static designs.
-Ideas for adjustments often arise during testing, and these tweaks are ripe for pairing opportunities with developers.
+Once you’ve made headway in building out the design system, give designers access to test components and provide feedback.
+Design tools are becoming more dynamic, but interacting with components in the browser will always beat out static designs.
+Necessary adjustments often arise during testing, and these tweaks are ripe for pairing opportunities with developers.

-If you’ve utilized Storybook to set up components and their states, you already have a great tool for designers to complete visual reviews.
-For those who don’t have local access to the project code, it’s easy to deploy Storybook for easy sharing.
-This guide walks you through continuous deployment of Storybook to Netlify (free) and setup is about as easy as running it locally.
+If you’ve set up component stories within Storybook, you already have a great tool for designers to complete visual reviews.
+For those who don’t have local access to the project code, it’s possible to deploy Storybook.

 Another pairing opportunity at this stage is to collaborate on scenarios not accounted for in the design system when they arise.
-Usually these tend to be smaller in scope and complexity, and designers and developers can work together to find a solution that makes sense at this stage in the project.
-Developers may also have new suggestions at this point now that they’ve begun implementation.
+These tend to be smaller in scope and complexity, and designers and developers can work together to find a solution that makes sense at this stage in the project.
+Developers may already have suggestions at this point in implementation.

 Design systems are living documents, so be open to extending or revising them during testing.
-It might feel like on-the-fly changes are haphazard, but when thought through by the team, they can bring real benefits since the implementation phase provides insight previously unavailable.
+Implementation brings new insights.
+On-the-fly changes might feel haphazard, but when thought through by the team, they can bring easy boosts to the system.

 The real-world advantages of design systems

-Don’t leave this process of testing, feedback, and discussion until after implementation.
-Having these conversations early will elevate the design system, ensure the vision is carried through implementation, and that it is iterated upon as better ideas come forward.
+Don’t leave cross-discipline testing, feedback, and discussions until after implementation.
+Having these interactions early on will elevate the design system, ensure the vision is carried through development, and make iteration easier if better ideas surface.

-There are a great number of advantages to using design systems for your next application.
-Do it right by establishing opportunities for communication and collaboration amongst the team at each stage of creation and implementation.
-Lastly, tools like Storybook are helpful for aiding the implementation process, so be sure to find ones that work well for your team and use them to their full potential.
+Creating applications with a solid design system is a clear winning strategy.
+Be sure to do it the right way by establishing opportunities for communication and collaboration across the team at each stage of the process.
+There are an abundance of great tools for this, so be sure to find ones that work well for your team and help you elevate your process to its highest potential.